arjunsharath/arjunsharath/README.md

 <h1 align="center">Hello i'am Arjun Sharath</h1>
 <h3 align="center">👋 Hello there!
 Welcome to my GitHub profile!
-Here's a short bio about me: I am a passionate student hailing from Chennai, India, with a accurate background in web development.
+Here's a short bio about me: I am a passionate student hailing from Chennai, India, with experience in web development.